Altus Midstream Company (ALTM)'s Financial Results Comparing With San Juan Basin Royalty Trust (NYSE:SJT) | New Business Observer

 |8.61

-Table 1 shows the gross revenue, earnings per share (EPS) and valuation for Altus Midstream Company and San Juan Basin Royalty Trust.
+Table 1 showcases the gross revenue, earnings per share and valuation of Altus Midstream Company and San Juan Basin Royalty Trust.

 Profitability